Fuse Capital

 Series C in 2009

-Exalt Communications specializes in the design and provision of wireless backhaul systems and interconnect solutions, primarily using microwave radio technology.
-Founded in 2004 and based in Campbell, California, the company addresses network bottlenecks within the last mile, middle mile, and first mile segments.
-Its offerings cater to a diverse clientele, including service providers, mobile carriers, municipal Wi-Fi networks, and emerging carriers, as well as sectors such as education, healthcare, government, public safety, and industrial applications.
-The company's solutions support various applications, including cellular backhaul, long-haul communication, internet protocol backhaul, fiber extension, campus connectivity, video surveillance, disaster recovery, and network monitoring.
+Exalt Communications is a designer and provider of wireless backhaul systems and interconnect solutions, headquartered in Campbell, California.
+Established in 2004, the company specializes in microwave radio systems that address bottlenecks in various segments of network infrastructure, including the last mile, middle mile, and first mile.
+Exalt's solutions cater to a diverse clientele, including service providers, mobile carriers, municipal Wi-Fi mesh networks, and emerging carriers and wireless Internet Service Providers.
+Additionally, the company serves multiple sectors such as education, healthcare, enterprise, government, public safety, emergency response, and industrial applications.
+Its offerings support a wide range of uses, including cellular backhaul, long-haul communication, internet protocol backhaul, fiber extension, campus connectivity, video surveillance, disaster recovery, and network monitoring.

 Pano Logic